Tartiflettus/VN_project/README.md

 Current state of the project:
 - Compiles without problem on windows platform, but doesn't work at all.
 A use of gdb tells us that the program is starting, but no other messages are displayed.
-- todo : background handlers, save functions, route choices.
+- todo : background edit, save functions.

 HOW TO USE THIS SOFTWARE: